Use Case

 Why certified mail for offers?

-Certified mail with return receipt proves the seller received the offer.
-This matters for option periods, earnest money claims, and contract enforceability in disputes.
+Certified mail with return receipt adds recipient-signature evidence for the offer.
+This can matter for option periods, earnest money claims, and dispute workflows.

 What about follow-up sequences?